 Once a home is completed, and the family has completed their requirements, the sale of the home is triggered.
 Please be aware that it can sometimes take up to two years before closing on the house, especially when certain governmental funding sources are involved.

 Habitat Homeownership Application

-The Homeownership Application process is now open!
-We are looking for five families for homes in Winchester VA!
+The application process is now open!
+We are looking for families for homes in Winchester and Strasburg VA!
 Click the button below for more detailed information about the homes, qualifications, and an application.